PalaashAgrawal/allmond/README.md

 - Download any HF dataset quickly.
-- Define custom architectures, or download any HF model (for continual pretraining).
+- Define custom architectures, or download any HF model (for continual pretraining), while using a common API template.
 - Automatic setup of Data, Model and Tokenizer using high-level APIs.
 - Easy setup of Distributed Training (single-GPU, DDP, FSDP, CPU Offloading etc.).
 - Finetune pretrained Huggingface models in (Q)LORA setting.
 - Inbuilt support for Mixed Precision Training.
 - Automatic checkpointing of Model based on best validation loss.
-- Evaluate models on benchmarks.
+- Evaluate models on benchmarks easily.